openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 18: Back Unit Light Zone

 Selected Back Unit Light Zone
-Selects which Light Zone controls the Back Unit (in Light Mode).
-Possible values are:
-1 – Light Zone 1 (Button and Z-Wave) (default) 2 – Light Zone 2 (Button and Z-Wave)
-3 – Light Zone 3 (Button and Z-Wave)
-4 – Light Zone 4 (Button and Z-Wave)

-This does not have any effect however when the BU role is set to Thermostat or Disconnected!
+<p&gtSelects which Light Zone controls the Back Unit (in Light Mode).
+Possible values are:<br /&gt1 – Light Zone 1 (Button and Z-Wave) (default) 2 – Light Zone 2 (Button and Z-Wave)<br /&gt3 – Light Zone 3 (Button and Z-Wave)<br /&gt4 – Light Zone 4 (Button and Z-Wave)</p&gt <p&gtThis does not have any effect however when the BU role is set to Thermostat or Disconnected!</p&gt
 Values in the range 1 to 4 may be set.

 The manufacturer defined default value is ```1```.